RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 In addition to the experiments, @cohn2019civic conducted surveys that allowed them to understand some reasons for their findings.
 It also allowed them to be specific about the respondents.
 The survey involved 2,525 respondents (829 in the UK, 809 in Poland, and 887 in the US) [@cohn2019civicaddendum, p.
 36].
 'To qualify for participation, individuals had to pass a simple attention check and meet the demographic quotas (based on age, gender, and residence) set by Qualtrics to construct the representative samples.
 Participants received a flat payment of US $4.00 for their participation' [@cohn2019civicaddendum, p.
 36].
 The participants were given one of the scenarios and then asked to answer questions.

-Annoyingly the authors don't explicitly specify the estimating equation.
+Annoyingly the authors do not explicitly specify the estimating equation.
 However they do say that important covariates about the 'recipient' include: gender, age-group, busyness, whether they were local, spoke English, understood the situation, friendliness, presence of: a computer, co-workers, bystanders, security cameras, security guards.
 Important covariates at a country-level include: country GDP, soil fertility, latitude, distance to water, temperature and its volatility, precipitation and its volatility, elevation, terrain roughness, pathogens, language features such as: pronouns, politeness, future time; share of protestants; family ties; state history; years of democracy; executive constraints; judicial independence; constitutional review; electoral rule; and primary school enrollment in 1920.

 The code or data for the paper are available: @walletsdata.